relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR12]Productions.md

 ### **Production as source**

 Validator should check if the user has access to the source production.
 We can use Kepler method `IProductionManager.ReadSingleAsync`.
-Validator class in RIP: `ProductionValidator`
+Validator class in RIP for reference: `ProductionValidator`

 ### **Production as destination**

 Validator class in RIP is `ImportProductionValidator`.
-It uses ImportAPI's `IProductionManager` WebAPI service, but the future of this service is uncertain at the moment.
+It uses ImportAPI's `IProductionManager` WebAPI service, but this service will be deprecated in the future.
 More information available here: https://einstein.kcura.com/pages/viewpage.action?pageId=227148384.
 However it looks like most of the functionalities of this validator can be implemented using Keplers `IProductionManager` and `IPermissionManager`.
 A few checks should be done here:

 - Verify if production is available in destination workspace and if user has access to it.
-Currently RIP uses `WinEDDS.Service.Export.IProductionManager.Read` method, but this can be easily replaced with Kepler `IProductionManager.ReadSingle`
+Currently RIP uses `WinEDDS.Service.Export.IProductionManager.Read` method, but this can be easily replaced with Kepler `IProductionManager.ReadSingleAsync`

 - Verify if the user has permissions to create production data source in destination production set.
 This step is straightforward and we should use `IPermissionManager` Kepler, same way as in RIP (`ValidateCreatePermissionForProductionSource`).